What is a TTL computer?

 So what is next?

-After that, who knows?
+Who knows?
 Improving GCL?
 Exploring the platform as it is, making new games and cool applications?
 Maybe some hardware hacking?
 Trying to overclock, making the fastest possible Gigatron?
 Making one from the oldest parts we can find?
 Making one without a PCB, everything soldered directly together?
-Making one from cold-war era Russian clone chips?
+Making one from cold-war era Russian clone chips (edit: done!)?
 Making one that runs at one millionth of the speed and with LEDs on all signal lines?
 Many ideas…

 My question isn’t in here?

 Contact us through any of the means listed on this page below (“FIND US”).